lzinga/BlazorTextDiff/README.md

 # Blazor Text Diff
 A component to display side by side text diff using the [DiffPlex](https://github.com/mmanela/diffplex) library.
+The CSS can probably be cleaned up a lot.

 Here is an image showing some example data from the sample folder.
 ![Diff](https://i.imgur.com/nfo1OzH.png)